-Oral health is an important component of overall health, and impacts maternal and child health outcomes in a number of ways.
-In the US, dental caries is one of the most common chronic childhood diseases, and oral health care is a leading unmet health care need among children and adolescents.
+affect children’s health, education and ability to prosper.
 Good oral health is also important for pregnant women and new mothers as it can prevent complications of dental disease, improve birth outcomes and decrease dental caries in children.
 Title V Programs work to promote oral health and access to dental care for women and children nationwide.

 Silk H, et al. Oral health during pregnancy.
 Amer Fam Physician.
 2008;77:1139-1144.